 In a closed economy, there is no export or import of goods and services.
-And as a result, there is no need for an exchange rate in respect of the local currency used for purchase and sale within that economy.
+And as a result, there is no need for an exchange rate in respect of the local currency used for purchase and sale within that economy - it is insulated from every other economy.